Telemental Health Counseling & Behavioral Health Services

 Rawpixel

-Check your counselor's credentials
+Check your telehealth counselor's credentials

-If you plan to use telemental health services with multiple devices, download and enable the service on each device you plan to use, ensuring the devices sync up with one another.
-You may also need to test your internet speed to ensure it can hold up with a video call.
+• You may also need to test your internet speed to ensure it can hold up with a video call.
 Internet speeds under 10mbps may be too slow for therapy.
-However, you can do a test with your therapist or through your chosen platform before the session if you need.
+However, you can do a test with your therapist or through your chosen telemental health service platform before the session if you’d like to verify your connection.

 Be upfront about your needs